yoav-klein/mobileye-infra/README.md

 This will output 2 important details:
 1. The DNS name of the load balancer for the application.
 Save it for later use.
-2. The repository URL of our ECR repository.
+2. The URL of our ECR repository.
 Save it also for later use.

 ### CI